Eleventy-Meetup/website/src/code-of-conduct.md

 ## License

-Community Covenant by Coraline Ada Ehmke is licensed under a Creative Commons Attribution 4.0 International License (http://creativecommons.org/licenses/by/4.0/).
-Based on a work at http://community-covenant.net/.
+Community Covenant by Coraline Ada Ehmke is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+Based on a work at [Community Covenant](http://community-covenant.net/).